 Bumble BFF

 Bumble now has a specific section for making friends, Bumble BFF.
 The process of dating and making friends is not so different after all.
-Similarly, you can find different groups and communities on social media platforms where people congregate and form virtual friendships.
-Finding a friend online is a great place to speak to different people without the commitment, or the awkwardness of a first “friend date.”
-Whether it’s an app or a website, find your virtual friend and move the friendship to IRL by suggesting a walk or a coffee.
+Finding a friend online through a friend-making app is a great way to speak to different people without the commitment or the awkwardness of a first “friend date.”
+And you get to meet people who want the same thing as you do so there is a shared openness.
+Whether it’s an app or a website, find your virtual friend and move the friendship to IRL by suggesting to go for a walk or to get a coffee.
+Or both.

 Try Coworking Spaces